argoproj/applicationset/docs/Generators.md

 (*The full example can be found [here](https://github.com/argoproj-labs/applicationset/tree/master/examples/git-generator-directory).*)

 The generator parameters are:

-- `{{path}}`: The directory paths within the Git repository that match the `path` wildcard
+- `{{path}}`: The directory paths within the Git repository that match the `path` wildcard.
-- `{{path.basename}}`: For any directory path within the Git repository that matches the `path` wildcard, the right-most path name is extracted (eg `/directory/directory2` would produce `directory2`)
+- `{{path.basename}}`: For any directory path within the Git repository that matches the `path` wildcard, the right-most path name is extracted (eg `/directory/directory2` would produce `directory2`).

-With this generator example, whenever a new Helm chart/Kustomize YAML/Application subfolder is added to the Git repository, the ApplicationSet controller will detect this change and automatically deploy the resulting manifests within new `Application` resources.
+Whenever a new Helm chart/Kustomize YAML/Application subfolder is added to the Git repository, the ApplicationSet controller will detect this change and automatically deploy the resulting manifests within new `Application` resources.

 **Note**: As of this writing, only directories that are valid Argo CD applications (and specifically Helm, Kustomize, or Jsonnet applications) will be matched.
 This issue is [being tracked here](https://github.com/argoproj-labs/applicationset/issues/121).